kladbyshie/DownloadSorter/README.md

 On first initialize it will create the folders if they are not created automatically.

 Room to grow:
 * Making something like this in a different language (like C#) so that it would be portable would be useful for others.
 Adding a simple GUI to add extensions and folders would be really useful.
-The core mechanics aren't too complicated.
+The core mechanics aren't too complicated, so the libraries must definitely already exist in C#.
+* Making it start on windows start would be nice, and making it run without needing a CMD window to be open would be neater.